We, BRYTER GmbH (hereinafter “we” or “BRYTER”) are pleased about your interest in our company.

 The agreements specify who fulfils which data protection obligations, in particular with regard to ensuring an appropriate level of security and the implementation of your data subjects’ rights.
 We will be pleased to provide you with the essential content of the agreements.
 Please do not hesitate to contact us using the contact details given above.
 You can assert your data subjects’ rights against any of the jointly responsible parties.
 The exchange of personal data with the cooperation partners takes place within the framework of Article 6(1)(1)(f) GDPR, as we have a legitimate interest in the effective use of the tools.

 For this purpose, we use various cookies to ensure the functionality of our website and to make the website as informative and user-friendly as possible for you.
 It is important to us that you surf comfortably on our website and therefore the constant optimization of our website is of great importance to us.

-Here you can find out which cookies we use on our website, how they work and how you can object to the processing of your personal data in detail or delete the personal data collected here.
+Here you can find out which cookies we use on our website and for demo purposes, how they work and how you can object to the processing of your personal data in detail or delete the personal data collected here.

 You can deactivate some cookies by setting an opt-out cookie or by following the link above.